 Students who change their major or interrupt their college work for more than a year become subject to the requirements of the catalog in effect at the time of the change or re-enrollment to fulfill degree requirements.
 Approved Change of Major forms must be submitted to the Registrar.
-No degree credit at Valdosta State University can be granted for work completed 30 years before the date of request for evaluation of credits for graduation.
-Credit for work in some programs older than six years in advance of an expected date of graduation may be invalidated.
+The academic department and college of your major may require an undergraduate course to be repeated for credit, if the course is evaluated to be out of date.